PaulSusset/project-m4-twitter-clone/README.md

 - If you go back to the homefeed page after another page got an error page it will break.
 - If the homepage breaks and you use the Navbar to change go to the profile it will break
-- Like and retweet logos don't get correct styling on load. \*\*

 Wishes:

-- Interactive title bar for profile names \*\*
 - Follow/Unfollow/Following buttons changing on click
 - Responsive sidebar
 - Meow button modal from sidebar

-\*\* This due to information not being set properly.
-This issue was discovered late in the project and has implications on my understanding of the setState functions that I find worrisome.
-I would like to resolve this ultimately.